 - 65. Reconsideration. - (a) A member who voted on the prevailing side of a record vote on a legislative measure still within the control of the House may on the same or the following legislative day move to reconsider the vote.
 The motion to reconsider may be laid on the table without affecting the vote to which it refers.
 When the motion to reconsider is made during the last 3 days of April or any time thereafter during the regular session, or at any time during a veto or special session, any member may move that the vote on reconsideration be taken immediately.
-A question that requires the affirmative vote of a majority of those elected or more to carry requires a majority of those elected to reconsider. - (b) A motion to reconsider a record vote on the adoption of an amendment to a bill may be made only on Second Reading. - (c) If a motion to reconsider is made under this Rule and the motion is later tabled, the question shall not be further reconsidered.
-This subsection (c) may be suspended only by the affirmative vote of 71 members elected - (d) When a motion to reconsider is made within the time prescribed by these Rules, the Clerk shall not allow the bill or other subject matter of the motion to pass out of the possession of the House until after the motion has been decided or withdrawn.
+The member who filed the motion to reconsider may withdraw the motion at any time by filing a notice of withdrawal with the Clerk.
+A question that requires the affirmative vote of a majority of those elected or more to carry requires a majority of those appointed or more to carry requires a majority of those appointed to reconsider; any other question in committee requires a majority of those voting to reconsider. - (b) A motion to reconsider a record vote on the adoption of a floor amendment to a bill may be made only on Second Reading. - (c) If a motion to reconsider is made under this Rule and the motion is later tabled, the question shall not be further reconsidered.
+This subsection (c) may be suspended only by the affirmative vote of 71 members elected. - (d) When a motion to reconsider is made within the time prescribed by these Rules, the Clerk shall not allow the bill or other subject matter of the motion to pass out of the possession of the House until after the motion has been decided or withdrawn.
 Such a motion shall be deemed rejected if laid on the table. - (e) A Representative who voted "present" or failed to vote on a question does not have the right to move for reconsideration.

-- 66. Motion to Adjourn. - (a) A motion to adjourn is in order at any time, except when a prior motion to adjourn has been defeated and no intervening business has transpired. - (b) A motion to adjourn is neither debatable nor amendable. - (c) The Clerk shall enter in the Journal the hour at which every motion to adjourn is made. - (d) Unless the Presiding Officer otherwise orders, the standing hour to which the House adjourns is 12:00 noon, except on the last day of a week in which the House convenes in regular, veto, or special session, in which case the standing hour to which the House adjourns is 12:30 p.m. - (e) A motion to adjourn for more than 3 days is not in order unless both chambers of the General Assembly have adopted a joint resolution permitting that adjournment.
-Notwithstanding any other provision of these Rules, any such a resolution filed in the House or received from the Senate under this Rule may be referred to the Rules Committee by the Presiding Officer or may be immediately considered and adopted by the House.
+- 66. Motion to Adjourn or adjourn to a time certain. - (a) A motion to adjourn or adjourn to a time certain is in order at any time, except when a prior motion to adjourn or adjourn to a time certain has been defeated and no intervening business has transpired. - (b) A motion to adjourn or adjourn to a time certain is neither debatable nor amendable. - (c) The Clerk shall enter in the Journal the hour at which every motion to adjourn or adjourn to a time certain is made. - (d) Unless the Presiding Officer otherwise orders, the standing hour to which the House adjourns is 12:00 noon, except on the last day of a week in which the House convenes in regular, veto, or special session, in which case the standing hour to which the House adjourns is 12:30 p.m.

+- (d-5) A motion to adjourn to a time certain shall include the date and time to which the House shall adjourn and must be limited to the same or next scheduled legislative day.
+A motion to adjourn to a time certain on a date the House is not scheduled to convene shall be out of order. - (e) A motion to adjourn for more than 3 days is not in order unless both chambers of the General Assembly have adopted a joint resolution permitting that adjournment.
+Notwithstanding any other provision of these Rules, any such resolution filed in the House or received from the Senate may be referred to the Rules Committee by the Presiding Officer or may be immediately considered and adopted by the House.
+(Source: H.R.
+46, 100th G.A.)